Collection: The Legacy Collection

 A skilled warrior, political advisor and healer, Stass Allie serves on the Jedi Council after her cousin and former master, Adi Gallia, is killed by General Grievous.
 She is leading a mop-up operation on the planet of Saleucami when Order 66 is issued.

 Stass Allie is one of the most underrated figures in The Legacy Collection.
 This is sad because she got promoted to "peg-warmer" status rather quickly and we are not so sure of the reasons why (but eventually sold through – there were exceptions).
-In fact, she's a figure that shared similar status with the constantly hanging Yarna ‘d’al Gargan and both Breha Organa and Bail Organa but to a much lesser degree.
+In fact, she's a figure that shared similar status with the constantly hanging 2008 TLC Yarna ‘d’al Gargan (BD 6) and both Breha Organa (BD 27) and Bail Organa (BD 26) but to a much lesser degree.
 But regardless of the level of her popularity, there is no denying just how awesome she is.
 While not the first Stass Allie action figure we have received thus far, she was the first to have super-articulation and a fantastic likeness.
 But interestingly, her likeness is based on an actress that appeared in Star Wars Episode II: Attack Of The Clones officially making this an out of place character for the Revenge Of The Sith wave in 2008’s The Legacy Collection.
-This actress wasn't seen in Star Wars Episode III: Revenge Of The Sith in fact.
+The character's bio makes things even more confusing since it talke about Saleucami and Order 66.
+But the actress whose likeness this action figure is based on wasn't seen in Star Wars Episode III: Revenge Of The Sith.
 The action figure is modeled after actress Lily Nyamwasa, but this is not the woman we saw get blown out of the sky during Order 66 in Episode III.
 That actress was Nina Fallon.
+(An unbelievable four (4) different actresses portray the same Stass Allie in the Prequel Trilogy alone!)
 You may think we are splitting hairs here, but what we have outlined is true.
-Interestingly, the 2005 ROTS Deluxe Stass Allie with BARC Speeder was also based on Lily Nyamwasa's likeness despite that it too should have been modeled after Nina Fallon.
+Interestingly, the 2005 ROTS Stass Allie Deluxe figure (the one with the BARC Speeder) was also based on Lily Nyamwasa's likeness despite that it too should have been modeled after Nina Fallon.
 But we suppose that since Lily Nyamwasa was used in all of the promotional shots and materials making this the reason to base the action figures off of her.
 We are not sure why Lucas didn't use another actress who looked more like Nyamwasa for the Order 66 shots, because Fallon looks nothing like her (at all).

-Stass Allie is super-articulated with a fantastic 14 points of articulation, more than you could possibly need for her.
+Stass Allie is super-articulated with a fantastic 22 points of articulation (which covers 14 areas of articulation), more than you could possibly need for her.
 Her joints are very well hidden and the joints provide a wide range of motion, perfect for nearly any lightsaber holding position.
+Some of the joints are mismatched, but overall we're quite pleased with the approach of this action figure.
 She has the correct green lightsaber and a soft-goods Jedi robe.
-Her violet eyes are also present and Hasbro did a pretty good job of matching her skin tone perfectly.
+Her violet eyes are also present and standout beautifully and Hasbro did a pretty good job of matching her skin tone perfectly up to and including the green/white shading around where her head piece sits.
 Her Tholoth headdress is beautifully sculpted and half of it falls to the front of her, while the other half falls to the back.
 This was a little extra attention to detail that makes the figure a bit more special, at least for us.
 Her frame is very thin and feminine yet athletic and she really is an overall action figure success.
 The creases in her Jedi robes look great and she even has purple nail polish on her fingers.
 Her hands have been crafted well enough to hold her lightsaber and she stands well and has a good center of gravity.
 As a bonus, Hasbro also used multiple different colors on her head recreating a pearl like quality to accent the details and it has been masterfully done.
-We believe that this may just be the definitive version of this Jedi Knight - anything is possible but we don't expect Hasbro to revisit her.
+We believe that this may just be the definitive version of this Jedi Knight – anything is possible but we don't expect Hasbro to revisit her.
 The actresses again look quite different from each other, similar to how Kit Fisto’s portrait changed between Episodes II and III.
 But this means we will need a second look at the Episode III version of Allie.
 We are thrilled with the final result and we would be concerned if you didn’t feel similarly.
 And we believe it would be a collecting crime to overlook this figure.
 Jedi are typically cool characters and Stass Allie fits this bill just as good as any other Jedi.

 Status: Stass Allie is an all-new figure.